I currently live in Anacortes, WA with my wife, Cindy. You can contact me via this website.

 The Excel Programmer

 All this time I was still selling software.
 Building codes change every three years which forced me to update my structural programs.
 But now Rob MacKay was gone – there was no one to do the programming but me.
 I bought books on Excel and VBA and tore into my programs, updating them, and also creating new ones.
-I sell those programs to this day.

 Training and seminars are the first things to get chopped from most company’s budgets in a recession.
 In 2007, any hope of providing training dissolved.
 At that time, green construction was all the rage.
 Energy Star, sustainable design, etc. were in the news.
 I’ve always been a proponent of efficiency and finally the construction industry was in that frame of mind too.
 I took the clue and in 2010 wrote a book which parlayed my expertise as a consultant, software producer, and trainer: Green Framing – An Advanced Framing How-To Guide.